Septic tanks and treatment systems

 The Easy Septic Guide is a booklet that provides information on your responsibilities, how to check your system, easy maintenance tips, types of systems and what can be planted in disposal areas.

-For further support with common septic system problems, contact a NSW Health Accredited Systems Installer or Maintenance Contractor - On-site sewage system contacts (link to PDF document)
+For further support with common septic system problems, contact an accredited NSW Maintenance Contractor.
+(PDF 39.1KB)

 Installing a septic system

 Council approval must be obtained prior to carrying out any work on an OSMS.
 If approval is related to a new building, approval to install an OSMS is usually required prior to gaining a Construction Certificate.